Adaptively Clustering Neighbor Elements for Image-Text Generation: Related Works

-Among the previous IC models, Auto-Parsing Network (APN)~\cite{yang2021auto} has a similar motivation as ours, which also inserts a clustering matrix into the Self-ATT layer.
-However, Ada-ClustFormer (ACF) calculates this matrix differently.
+Among the previous IC and VQA models, Auto-Parsing Network (APN)~\cite{yang2021auto} has a similar motivation as ours, which also inserts a clustering matrix into the Self-ATT layer.
 APN only considers whether pairwise neighboring elements should be clustered or not, while we calculate this probability from a more global scope.
+However, our method (ACF) calculates this matrix differently.
 Specifically, we consider whether the next element is similar to the previous clustered elements.
 More importantly, we extend our ACF into the 2-D case, which can adaptively cluster the visual patches into regions, while APN only treats a sequence of ROI features as the visual input and still applies a 1-D clustering matrix to address it.
-More comparisons will be given in the supplementary material.

-\textbf{Global-Local Transformer.} To alleviate the fully connected graph prior in Transformer, researchers propose various global-local Transformers to learn sparse structures of the language~\cite{luong2015effective,beltagy2020longformer}.
-For example, Global-local~\cite{luong2015effective} introduces a fixed-size of the global and local attention model in neural machine translation.
-Longformer~\cite{beltagy2020longformer} proposes global and local window attentions, which can provide inductive bias and long sequence representation, respectively.
-Hi-Transformer~\cite{wu2021hi} learns sentence-level and document-level semantics through the hierarchical structure.
+\textbf{Global-Local Transformer.} To overcome the fully connected graph prior in standard Transformers, recent studies have explored global-local architectures to model sparse and structured dependencies in language~\cite{luong2015effective,beltagy2020longformer,liang2023open}.
+In natural language processing, Global-local~\cite{luong2015effective} adopts a fixed-size combination of global and local attention for neural machine translation, while Longformer~\cite{beltagy2020longformer} combines global attention with local sliding windows to balance inductive bias and long-range context modeling.
+Such mechanisms have also proven effective in the vision domain~\cite{chen2021glit,hassani2023neighborhood,liang2023local}.
+For instance, GLiT~\cite{chen2021glit} adaptively balances global and local information in image features, NAT~\cite{hassani2023neighborhood} expands the receptive field via scalable sliding window attention without pixel shifts, and Graph-S~\cite{Zizhang_fcs} incorporates a graph transformer with boundary-aware attention to jointly capture region-level and pixel-level features.

-The global-local Transformer mechanism is also effective in vision area~\cite{chen2021glit,zhao2020exploring,luo2021dual}.
-Pairwise and patchwise self-attention are proposed in image recognition~\cite{zhao2020exploring}.
-Furthermore, GLiT~\cite{chen2021glit} proposes to adaptively trade off the global and local information of the images.
-DLCT~\cite{luo2021dual} explores the global and local information by the combination of grid-based features and ROI-based features.

 However, these models are exclusively developed in a single domain (either NLP or CV), while our ACF provides a general approach in both the vision and language domains.
-Thus, using ACF to build the IC model encourages learning a unified structure space for transferring more structure commonalities.
+Thus, using ACF to build the IC and VQA model encourage learning a unified structure space for transferring more structure commonalities.